Dungeness Crab Melt is a rich and decadent open faced sandwich with lump crab meat and creamy Tillamook cheese.

 - 1 cup Tillamook white cheddar cheese, shredded

-- 1 cup Tillamook medium cheddar cheese, shredded
+- 1 cup Tillamook pepper jack cheese, shredded

 - 3 tbsp mayonnaise